Is Card Counting Applicable to Baccarat

 1Rare Yet Negligible Edges Combine with Crushing Variance

-As Thorp bluntly puts it, baccarat generally is not a favorable game from the perspective of the player.
-Advantageous situations arise once in a blue moon, not to mention players face enormous variance as they must risk huge amounts to compensate for this rarity of occurrence.
-At the same time, risk exposure is massively disproportionate to one’s expected value which amounts to meager cents at best.
+As Thorp bluntly states, baccarat is generally not a favorable game for the player.
+Advantageous situations are rare, and players face enormous variance because they must risk huge amounts to compensate for how infrequently these situations occur.
+At the same time, the risk is greatly disproportionate to the expected value, which amounts to mere cents at best.

 2Player and Banker Are a Coin Toss

-Furthermore, baccarat is a game of almost perfect symmetry where the winning chances of the Player and Banker are concerned.
-The two main wagers are pretty much a coin toss, with the Banker side having a negligible edge over the Player.
-No cards benefit either side massively as is the case of blackjack.
+Furthermore, baccarat is a game of almost perfect symmetry when it comes to the winning chances of the Player and Banker.
+The two main wagers are essentially a coin toss, with the Banker holding only a negligible edge over the Player.
+No cards massively benefit either side, unlike in blackjack.

 3Counters Must Overcome Higher Initial House Edges

-Baccarat players must overcome greater initial house edges which further adds to the impracticality, ineffectiveness, and futility of counting this game.
-The Player and Banker give the casino advantages of 1.24% and 1.06%, respectively, for a combined house edge of 1.15%.
+Baccarat players must overcome higher initial house edges, which further highlights the impracticality and futility of counting this game.
+The Player and Banker wagers give the casino advantages of 1.24% and 1.06%, respectively, for a combined house edge of 1.15%.

 By contrast, blackjack games with liberal playing conditions can produce house edges of less than half a percent.
-The low edge percentage combined with the greater effect of card removal makes it easier to profit from card counting in blackjack.
+This low edge percentage, combined with the greater impact of card removal, makes it easier to profit from card counting in blackjack.

 4Baccarat Plays by Fixed Rules

-The house rules for drawing cards to the Player and Banker hands are fixed which further destroys the efficiency of counting cards in this game.
-There is almost no decision-making here since players must only determine which side to back and how much to bet.
+The house rules for drawing cards to the Player and Banker hands are fixed, which further undermines the efficiency of card counting in this game.
+There is virtually no decision-making, as players need only choose which side to back and how much to wager.

-This is not the case in blackjack where you can choose from several moves, based on the strength of your hand and the current shoe composition.
+This is not the case in blackjack, where you can select among several moves based on the strength of your hand and the current shoe composition.